Alpine Tips

 In addition to the expert tips is Brent’s schweeeeet gear checklist.
 Attention to detail is crucial on a big wall, and a solid checklist like this will help you bring most everything you need.

-Yes, it's mostly focused on free climbing, which is beyond the skill level for most of us plodders, but it's still is useful for aid climbing.
+(Yes, it's mostly focused on free climbing, which is beyond the skill level for most of us plodders, but it's still very useful for aid climbing.)

 Alpinesavvy Premium Members get a direct link to the gear checklist.
 If you're not a Premium Member, you'll have to go to Brent’s blog at the link above and click through and find it yourself.
 My Premium Member article also has a link to a longform video with an interview with Brent and discussion of top rope solo and lead rope solo techniques.